 It’s always a party when slime is involved !
 Mix up some ooey-gooey fun!
-You can make different kinds of slippery, slimey science from glittery gold slime, color changing slime, neon green ooze; and more.
+You can make different kinds of slippery, slimey science from glittery gold slime, neon green ooze; and more.
 You can also find confetti slime, oozy, fizzy volcano slime and more in the Slime Party kit.

 Make Colorful Pour Paintings